Gunner John Leo Fogarty

 HOSPITALISED LEG ULCER JANUARY 1917

 John was hospitalised again on 16 Jan 1917, suffering from an ulcer on his left leg.
-He was admitted to the Base Depot in Rouen and eventually attached to the Australian General Base Depot (AGBD) which was a large staging, training, and administrative camp located just outside the town of Étaples on the northern coast of France.
+He was admitted to the Base Depot in Rouen and eventually attached to the Australian General Base Depot (AGBD) was a large staging, training, and administrative camp located just outside the town of Étaples on the northern coast of France.

 AGBD FEBRUARY 1917